CeoFred/upgradeable-contract/README.md

-# Sample Hardhat Project
+# Upgraeable Smart Contract

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates an implementation of upgradeable contract use case.

 Try running some of the following tasks: